LibraryOfCongress/citizen-dj/README.md

   -rate 50
 ```

 Now we're going to convert the `tsne` and `tsne2` columns into fixed grid positions.
-This uses the [Raster Fairy library](https://github.com/Quasimondo/RasterFairy) which only supports Python 2, unfortunately, so be sure you run using Python 2.7+.
+This uses the [Raster Fairy library](https://github.com/pechyonkin/RasterFairy-Py3).

 ```
-python samples_to_grid.py \
+python3 samples_to_grid.py \
   -in "output/variety-stage/samples_grid.csv" \
   -grid "64x64"
 ```